top of page

 About Biscotti

 Biscotti's roots trace back to ancient Rome.
 Roman soldiers and travelers relied on these twice-baked biscuits as a practical food source for long journeys.
 Their dry, crunchy texture was essential, providing durability and longevity, especially crucial in times when food preservation was a challenge.
-Interestingly, though biscotti often offer a healthier alternative to many modern cookies.
-They typically contain less fat and sugar, resulting in a lower calorie content, and can be stored in airtight containers for a month or longer.
-Placing a paper towel at the bottom of the container can help absorb any excess moisture and keep the biscotti crisp and crunchy.
+Biscotti offer a healthier alternative to many modern cookies as they typically contain less fat and sugar, resulting in a lower calorie content.
+They can be stored in airtight containers for a month or longer.
+Placing a paper towel at the bottom of the container can help absorb any excess moisture and keep the biscotti crisp and crunchy for that duration.

 A few biscotti-making tips: